 Memoirs bring light into the world.
 The Gift of Memoir offers inspiration and concrete assistance in writing the story of your life, or a slice of it.
 From over fifteen years of teaching memoir writing, as well as recording oral histories, I have witnessed that everyone has valuable stories to write down, and preserve in a form bound to last … and even outlast the writer.

 From feedback I have received, I am happy to say The Gift of Memoir has become the sort of book people underline and refer to again and again.
 When appropriate, I have used examples from my own life to illustrate a particular point – an actual dialogue after shipwreck, for example, to show how dialogue can be incorporated into memoir.
 The hardest chapter to write was the one on how to deal with traumatic events, an essential part of any memoir.
-My son’s life was short.
 My years learning how to live with the absence of a boy whose path led him beyond the safety of my arms were eons long, but they led me to an understanding of what Carl Jung meant when he said, ” The beloved dead are our task.”

 I read many memoirs in preparation for this book!
 They are listed in the extensive bibliography.
 Enlightening reading, every one.

 Those who write memoirs are offering an invaluable gift to family and/or the world.
 Those who read them are enlightened by another’s experiences.
 This book is my gift to those who are looking for guidance writing their stories.
 It’s my hope it will help them leave legacies for children and grandchildren and even generations as yet unborn.